rubenrabb01/Modeling-MacFish-database/Depth use.md

 ![Mean_depth_date](/Plots/Mean_depth_date_04.png "Mean_depth_date")

 - We see that the minimum and maximum values intervals are narrowed with respect to previous model plots
-- Though not there is no interaction in this model between _body_size_ or _res_part_ we may see how these variables are affecting the Cohen estimates (i.e., marginal means)
+- Though no interaction is present in this model affecting _body_size_ or _res_part_ we may see how these variables are affecting the Cohen estimates (i.e., marginal means) in the following plots

 ```
 plot_model(m4, mdrt.values = "meansd", type = "pred", terms = c("res_part", "Species")) + geom_smooth(method=glmer, se=FALSE, fullrange=TRUE)+ theme_classic()